JBdesign53/docker-compose-dev/README.md

 # LAMP Web Development Environment
 Creates a LAMP stack for local web development with Docker Compose.
 The stack uses CentOS, Apache and PHP.

 SSL keys are created for browsing over HTTPS.
-See the Applications section below for additional setup activities.
+See the Applications section below for a full list of additional setup activities.

 MariaDB/MySQL is turned off by default.
 See the Applications section below for instructions on enabling MariaDB.